12 FAM 000

 Security equipment: Protective devices such as intrusion alarms, safes, locks, and destruction equipment that provide physical or technical surveillance protection as their primary purpose.

-Security Environment Threat List: A Department threat list intended to cover all localities operating under the authority of a chief of mission and staffed by direct-hire U.S. personnel.
+Security Environment Threat List (SETL): A Department threat list intended to cover all localities operating under the authority of a chief of mission and staffed by direct-hire U.S. personnel.
 This list is developed in coordination with the Intelligence Community and issued annually by the Bureau of Diplomatic Security (DS).
+See 12 FAH-6 H-511.3.

-Sensitive compartmented information facility (SCIF): An area accredited to be used for the processing, storage, use, and discussion of sensitive compartmented information in accordance with Intelligence Community Directive 705.
+Sensitive Compartmented Information Facility (SCIF): An area accredited to be used for the processing, storage, use, and discussion of sensitive compartmented information in accordance with Intelligence Community Directive 705.
+See 12 FAM 715.

 Sensitive intelligence information: Such intelligence information of which unauthorized disclosure would lead to counteraction: